 - Budget-Friendly Policies

 Of all the places I looked for Travel Insurance, TravelInsurance.com had the easiest and most user-friendly shopping experience.
-Simply enter basic information about your trip and your family and receive quotes from a wide range of insurers.
+Enter basic information about your trip and your family and receive quotes from a wide range of insurers.
 I like that it lets you enter the Total Trip Cost.
 Most searches require you to allocate costs per person.

 Once you get to your search results, TravelInsurance.com makes it easy to compare policy results with more filter options than other sites.
 On this site, I found 12 insurance plans that fit my basic criteria.
 Another major perk of TravelInsurance.com is that once you click on “Buy Now” for any given policy, you’ll be able to easily see the cost of additional coverage options.